SortableJS/Sortable/plugins/README.md

 ## Plugin Events

+### Context
+The events will be fired in the context of their own parent object, however the plugin instance's Sortable instance is available under `this.sortable`.

 ### Event List
-The following table contains details on the events that your plugin may handle in the prototype of the plugin's constructor function.
+The following table contains details on the events that a plugin may handle in the prototype of the plugin's constructor function.

 | Event Name                | Description                                                                                                      | Cancelable? | Cancel Behaviour                                   | Event Type | Custom Event Object Properties                                          |
 |---------------------------|------------------------------------------------------------------------------------------------------------------|-------------|----------------------------------------------------|------------|-------------------------------------------------------------------------|